-Special: Breath Weapon: Cone of cold 3/day, length 70', base 30'.
-Those caught in the area of effect suffer 18 points of damage, with a saving throw allowed for half damage.

-Move: Fly 24/9 on ground
+The Young Ice Dragon AC 2 (17) HD 6 HP 18 Attacks: 2 claws (d4), bite (3d6) Special: Breath Weapon: Cone of cold 3/day, length 70^c, base 30^c.
+Those caught in the area of effect suffer 18 points of damage, with a Test of Luck allowed player characters for half damage.
+Move: Fly 24/9 on ground Challenge Level/XP: 7/600

 Being a dragon, the creature has placed a number of valuables from its main nest (see below) in its aerial watchpost.
 This treasure is a golden bowl about 3 feet across artistically filled with silver coins.
-The bowl is worth 200gp; the coins are worth 100gp.
+The bowl is worth 200 gp; the coins are worth 100 gp.
 Of course, getting to the tower either requires great skill or magic.

-If the young dragon is killed, its mate - a larger and more aggressive female, who speaks no languages other than draconic, will come seeking revenge, though perhaps not immediately.
+If the young dragon is killed, its mate- a larger and more aggressive female, who speaks no languages other than draconic, will come seeking revenge, though perhaps not immediately.

-The Other Dragon

-Type: Monster Armour Class 2 (17) Hit Dice 6 HP 24 Attacks: 2 claws (d4), bite (3d6) Saving Throw: 11 Special: Breath Weapon: Cone of cold 3/day, length 70', base 30'.
-Those caught in the area of effect suffer 24 points of damage, with a saving throw allowed for half damage.

-Move: 24 fly/9 on ground
+The Other Dragon AC 2 (17) HD 6 HP 24 Attacks: 2 claws (d4), bite (3d6) Special: Breath Weapon: Cone of cold 3/day, length 70[°], base 30[°].
+Those caught in the area of effect suffer 24 points of damage, with Test of Luck allowed player characters for allowed for half damage.
+Move: 24 fly/9 on ground Challenge Level/XP: 8/800 greedy might seek the dragon's lair- and her treasure.

-Observant characters might notice the dragon came from a particular spot in the hills.
-Those particularly persistent or greedy might seek the dragon's lair - and her treasure.
 This lair is high in the hills, and requires a relevant climbing roll to reach.
 The lair is a hilltop nest.
-In the nest are two dragon eggs (worth 1000gp each to the right buyer), an emerald (worth 750gp) and 200gp worth of coins.
+In the nest are two dragon eggs (worth 1000 gp each to the right buyer), an emerald (worth 750 gp) and 200 gp worth of coins.